Cannabis – Cannabis Sativa: Edible & Medicinal Uses of the Weed of Wild Plants

 Table of Contents

-Here in Canada, cannabis is a legal (and hopefully decriminalized someday) edible, medicinal and industrial plant.
-In Haliburton, we even have our own pot shop Capturing Eden.
+Here in Canada, cannabis (Cannabis sativa) is a legal medicinal and industrial plant.

-Industrial and recreational cannabis are technically both cannabis sativa, and I am presuming since Haliburton Flora considered this lone plant “marijuana” it was on the higher THC side.
+Industrial and recreational cannabis are technically both Cannabis sativa, and I am presuming since Haliburton Flora considered this lone plant “marijuana” it was on the higher THC side.
 However, I am going to cover both as this same species of plant can be cultivated in varieties for industrial uses (“hemp”) or for the edible seed (“hemp”), both of which are not highly psychoactive varieties.
-Or for cannabinoids, especially CBD/cannabidiol and THC/tetrahydrocannabinol (let’s call these higher THC varieties “pot”).
+Or for cannabinoids, especially CBD/cannabidiol and THC/tetrahydrocannabinol (let’s call these higher THC varieties “pot” – high THC can cause psychosis in some cases).

-I wanted to make up a story of a hippie tossing their half used joint out the window back in the day being the reason our surveyors found a lonely pot plant, maybe someone on the way to Morninglory commune in Killaloe.
+I wanted to make up a story of a hippie tossing their half used joint out the window back in the day being the reason our surveyors found a lonely pot plant, maybe someone on the way to a commune.
 But heat bursts the seeds.
 To make a long story short, this Boo Radley of weed was likely from a seed dropped by a bird who found a much larger and not-so-legal field of pot.

 Around Haliburton we have a couple plants from the mulberry family: common hop and cannabis.
 The beer you get from the hops can cause trouble.
-The cannabis might cause a person to pig out on theirs or their friends couch.
-But it’s interesting they’re both used for good times.
+The cannabis if high in THC also can.
+In spiritual terms, getting drunk or high can open oneself up to oppression.
+But there are uses that don’t involve getting high..

 Edible Uses of Cannabis (Pot)